srl-labs/containerlab/docs/install.md

 ### Apple macOS

-Running containerlab on Mac OS is possible both on ARM (M1/M2) and Intel chipsets with certain limitations and caveats rooted in different architectures and underlying OS.
+Running containerlab on macOS is possible both on ARM (M1/M2) and Intel chipsets with certain limitations and caveats rooted in different architectures and underlying OS.

 #### ARM